Lower churn helps Dish ride out Maria losses

 To counter the threat, Dish in 2015 launched internet-based television service Sling TV for which it has said it is seeing demand beyond just younger consumers.

-The company also faces intense competition in the traditional pay-TV market from players like AT&T Inc, Comcast Corp and Charter Communications Incand has been buying up wireless airwaves, or spectrum, in recent years as its satellite business came under pressure.
+The company also faces intense competition in the traditional pay-TV market from AT&T Inc, Comcast Corp and Charter Communications Inc and has been buying up wireless airwaves, or spectrum, in recent years as its satellite business came under pressure.

+Gross new pay-TV subscribers in the third quarter came in at about 638,000, compared with about 736,000 in the same period a year ago.

+After the collapse of merger talks between T-Mobile and Sprint, analysts say that Dish’s hoarding of spectrum assets makes it attractive to a telecom major.

 Net income attributable to Dish fell to $297 million, or 57 cents per share, in the three months ended Sept.
 30 from $318 million, or 67 cents per share, a year earlier.